ovhlabs/knowledge-base/en/_posts/2015-03-12-jekyll-and-swift-object-storage.md

 sudo gem install sass
 ```

-#Runabove Object Storage.
+#RunAbove Object Storage

-The easiest way to communicate with the Swift Object Storage on Runabove (GUI asside) is with the swiftclient.
+The easiest way to communicate with the Swift Object Storage on RunAbove (GUI asside) is with the swiftclient.
 To export the information you need to authenticate with the Swift API you can run tenantid-openrc.sh.

-##To get this file [[1]](https://community.runabove.com/kb/en/object-storage/upload-your-first-object-inside-swift.html):
+To get this file [[1]](https://community.runabove.com/kb/en/object-storage/upload-your-first-object-inside-swift.html):

 Log in on runabove, select OpenStack Horizon, go into Access & Security panel, then into API Access tab.
 Once there you can click on: Download OpenStack RC File.

-##It should look something like this:
+It should look something like this:

 [runabove-openstack-rc]:/kb/images/2015-03-12-jekyll-and-swift-object-storage/runabove-openstack-rc.png "openstack.rc"